epearcecrump/symmetricNNs/README.md

 # Connecting Permutation Equivariant Neural Networks and Partition Diagrams

-## Description

-This repo provides a PyTorch implementation of the work that is presented in the paper Pearce-Crump (2023): Connecting Permutation Equivariant Neural Networks and Partition Diagrams.
+This repository contains an implementation based on the research presented in the paper by
+Pearce-Crump (2023): "Connecting Permutation Equivariant Neural Networks and Partition Diagrams".

-Specifically, it contains the class

-nn/symmequiv.py: SymmetricGrpEquivLayer

-that allows you to create any of the linear layer functions that appear in a permutation equivariant neural network where the layers are some tensor power of \mathbb{R^n}.
+The core component provided here is the class `SymmetricGrpEquivLayer` within `nn/symmequiv.py`, which enables the creation of linear layer functions that exist in permutation equivariant neural networks where the layers are some tensor power of
+\(\mathbb{R}^n\).

+## Features

+- PyTorch implementation of `SymmetricGrpEquivLayer` class facilitating the construction of linear layers for permutation equivariant neural networks.
-The boolean flag diag allows you to choose either the diagram basis or the orbit basis when constructing the linear layers.
+- Flexible choice between the diagram basis and the orbit basis through the `diag` boolean flag.

-## Using Poetry to execute the code
+## Installation and Usage

-We recommend that you use Poetry, a dependency management and packaging tool in Python.
+We recommend using Poetry, a dependency management and packaging tool for Python projects.

-To run the code, execute the following commands:
+### Installation

-$ poetry shell (to activate the virtual environment that Poetry provides)
+1. Activate the virtual environment provided by Poetry:

-$ poetry install (to install the required dependencies that are declared in the pyproject.toml file)

-$ python3 example.py (to see that this has worked)
+`$ poetry shell`

+2. Install required dependencies specified in `pyproject.toml`:

+`$ poetry install`

+3. Execute the following command to test that your installation has worked:

+`$ python3 example.py`

-To exit your new shell/virtual environment, use
+4. To exit the virtual environment, simply use:

-$ exit

-To find out more about Poetry, please go to https://python-poetry.org/docs/basic-usage/
+`$ exit$

+For more detailed information on Poetry, refer to the [official documentation](https://python-poetry.org/docs/basic-usage/).

 ## Tests

-To execute all tests, first return to the high-level directory symmetricNNs, and then run
+To run all tests, navigate to the root directory of the repository and execute:

 `$ python3 -m unittest discover`

+## License

+This project is licensed under the [MIT License](LICENSE).